How to get your digital assistant to stop yelling at you in public

 Even though most of Alexa’s responses can be shown, rather than said, when a screen is involved, there’s no way to disable voice feedback at the moment.
 The options are the same if you’ve got an Echo with a display.
 In this case, your only choice is to adjust the volume by using the physical buttons or the app.

-Unfortunately, if you use Cortana, your options are rather limited.
-Since you’re most likely to come across Microsoft’s smart assistant on a Windows computer, there’s nothing much you can do beyond simply muting your computer completely.
+Microsoft has mostly moved away from Cortana, but you may still have it on one of your devices.
+Unfortunately, your options for controlling its voice are rather limited.
+You’re most likely to come across Cortana on a Windows computer, and there’s nothing much you can do beyond simply muting your computer completely.